4 Reasons Working Out Could Cause You to Gain WeightApr 22, 2021

 The most likely reason your scale crept up is inflammation.
 When you work out, it causes little tears in your muscle fibers.
 This is called microtrauma and it’s why you feel sore after a workout.

-When you incur injury, including microtrauma, your body releases various substances generally known as inflammatory mediators that swarm the area and perform triage, bringing in healing white blood cells and opening up blood vessels to flush out debris and toxins.
+When you incur injury, including microtrauma, your body releases inflammatory mediators that swarm the area and perform triage, bringing in healing white blood cells and opening up blood vessels to flush out debris and toxins.
 There’s so much going in that area that it swells up, or inflames.

-The fluid required for inflammatory response obviously weighs something — and that might show up on the scale.
+The fluid required for inflammatory response obviously weighs something — and that might show up on your scale.
 When inflammation is allowed to occur in a healthy way, it’s temporary.

 Of course, keeping your diet healthy and allowing for adequate rest and recovery will help speed the body to less inflammatory phases of healing, but the main key is to keep calm and carry on.

 If you’re new to fitness — or perhaps just new to a particular kind of fitness — there’s going to be a lot of adaptation going on and therefore a noticeable level of inflammation.
 It should subside in a couple weeks.

-Another less-likely reason you’re gaining weight working out is that you’re building muscle faster than you’re shedding fat.
+Another reason you could be gaining weight working out is that you’re building muscle faster than you’re shedding fat.

-The general consensus in the fitness community is that the most weight someone new to fitness will gain in muscle is about two pounds a month, but that’s not a hard-and-fast number.
+The general consensus in the fitness community is that the most muscle weight someone who is new to fitness will gain is about two pounds a month, but that’s not a hard-and-fast number.

 On more than one occasion, I’ve assisted women who are frustrated because they felt their new exercise regime was making their thighs fat.